mwahyufaa/Intern-Project/README.md

-The code of KP report in Pertamina, July-August 2024
+The code of Intern report in Pertamina, July-August 2024